 Once you have saved the file, locate where you saved it, and double click to open.

 In order to print, open the downloaded file, and select the "Print" option.

 Writing Social Stories

 Although the free social stories for children shown above work well to give ideas, it is best to try and make your own with real pictures to help your child relate better.
 If you are able to take your camera and get real pictures of your child’s school, bus, local grocery store etc. this will make the story that much more effective.

 Once you have acquired all of the necessary pictures, you can find an app to use or assemble them into a story yourself.

-This is free to use and lets you add your own pictures and captions.
+Some apps are free to use and let you add your own pictures and captions.
 Then it puts the pages together, so that you can scroll through it to read.
 The Model Me Kids 2 app has 6 free social stories that are great for kids.